 Nabilah Said is a playwright, critic, poet and the editor of ArtsEquator.
 Her plays have been staged in Singapore and London.
 She is the founder of Main Tulis Group, a collective of playwrights writing in Malay and English.
 In 2018, she co-founded Lazy Native, an international theatre collective that champions Southeast Asian narratives.
-Nabilah is the writer-in-residence for Sing Lit Station in 2018/2019, and is part of the Book A Writer programme.
+Nabilah was the writer-in-residence for Sing Lit Station in 2018/2019, and is part of the Book A Writer programme.
 She is also an adjunct lecturer at Nanyang Academy of Fine Arts.

 Her play Inside Voices, a dark comedy about Singaporean Muslim women, won the Origins Award for Outstanding New Work at London’s VAULT Festival 2019, where it enjoyed a sold-out six-show run.
 It was also published by Nick Hern Books.
 Nabilah also presented two new original works at the M1 Singapore Fringe Festival 2019: festival commission, ANGKAT: A Definitive, Alternative, Reclaimed Narrative of a Native, and a collaboration with Bhumi Collective titled yesterday it rained salt.
 Past work include Drip, a play presented by The Necessary Stage as part of their debut The Orange Production platform in 2017, and Tart, a short play presented by Teater Ekamatra in 2015.

 Nabilah's research interests lie at the intersection of gender, race and religion; shifting and minority communities; and dislocations and relocations of personal and geographic histories.
 Written in English and Malay, her plays bristle with dark humour and are universal yet grounded in the reality and specificity of the Singapore and Malay-Muslim experience.